Latter-day Saint Chaplains

 Official Church Endorsement Requirements

-• Complete interviews with the bishop and stake president to assess worthiness, maturity, and suitability to represent the Church as an endorsed chaplain (coordinated by the director of the Military Relations and Chaplain Services Division).
+• Complete interviews with the bishop and stake president to assess worthiness, maturity, and suitability to represent the Church as an endorsed chaplain (coordinated by the manager of Chaplain Services)

-• Complete psychological personality evaluation (required for military chaplains; coordinated by the director).
+• Complete psychological personality evaluation (required for military chaplains; coordinated by the manager)

 Annual Endorsement Requirements

 Below are the requirements for continued endorsement of a Latter-day Saint chaplain.
-The chaplain must:
+The chaplain must meet the following:

-• Submit required reports to the Military Relations and Chaplain Services Division.
+• Submit required reports to Chaplain Services Division

-• Attend the Annual Chaplains Training unless excused by the director of the Military Relations and Chaplain Services Division.
+• Attend the Annual Chaplains Training unless excused by the manager of Chaplain Services

-• Undergo an annual interview with the stake president to confirm temple worthiness, meet family obligations, and fulfill Church callings.
-The stake president should complete the form titled Annual Interview of a Latter-day Saint Chaplain (print) or Annual Interview of a Latter-day Saint Chaplain (interactive).
+• Undergo an annual interview with the stake president to confirm temple worthiness, meet family obligations, and fulfill Church callings

 Higher Education

 The educational requirements for serving as a chaplain vary depending on the type of chaplaincy an individual is pursuing.
 Brigham Young University offers a graduate degree that meets the educational requirements for the United States Department of Defense and other governmental and nongovernmental organizations.
 Other accredited universities and seminaries may also offer graduate programs that meet the educational requirements.
-Interested individuals should consult with the director of the Military Relations and Chaplain Services Division before pursuing a graduate degree program.
+Interested individuals should consult with the manager of Chaplain Services before pursuing a graduate degree program.

-To learn more about master’s degree programs offered by Religious Education at Brigham Young University, go to religion.byu.edu/chaplaincy-ma.
-Please direct questions regarding the BYU application process to Associate Graduate Coordinator at 1-801-422-3290.
+To learn more about master’s degree programs offered by Religious Education at Brigham Young University, go to https://chaplaincy.byu.edu.
+Please direct questions regarding the BYU application process to the Associate Graduate Coordinator at 1-801-422-3290.

 Application Process

-For questions regarding application for ecclesiastical endorsement, contact the Military Relations and Chaplain Services Division at 1-801-240-2286 or pst-military@ChurchofJesusChrist.org.
+For questions regarding application for ecclesiastical endorsement, contact Chaplain Services Division at 1-801-240-2286 or ChaplainServices@ChurchofJesusChrist.org.

 Types of Chaplaincies